trulabs/labs-truphone-cascades-test/README.md

 The XML output file will be the same as the input file but suffixed with .xml.

+The CLI can be configured to perform a limited number of retries if commands or tests fail.
+This is particularly handy if you're dealing with networks that may perform unreliably and where you can't rely on sleep commands.

-The CLI supports an additional command, call.
+The CLI supports two additional commands, call cli-setting.

 'call' lets you call other scripts so that you can create a hierarcy or common set of scripts to build up larger functional tests from smaller,